 It is easy to conceive of the crusades as a conflict between Latin Christian West and the Muslim Middle East, forgetting that between these two geographic/

-religious groupings was the Orthodox Christian Byzantine Empire.
+religious groupings stood an Orthodox Christian Empire -- Byzantium.
 Yet the latter both triggered the crusades and became a victim of them.
 Today I conclude my four-part series on the complex role played by Byzantium in the era of the crusades by looking at the Fourth Crusade and its aftermath.

 The start of the 13th century, however, saw a new constellation of factors.
 On the one hand, Jerusalem had been lost to the Sultan and a massive crusade to recapture it had ended in only partial success.
 This discouraged Western interest in a new crusade on the part of the land-owning, military class that needed to provide both the resources and the manpower for such an undertaking — although the tragic “Childrens’ Crusade” soon showed that popular sentiment still favored efforts to regain control of the Holy City.
 Meanwhile, in the Holy Land itself, the resources of Cyprus were beginning to bolster the local nobility and feed an economic recovery that laid the foundation for a partial recovery that would last a half-century.
 In short, at the start of the century, retrenchment was the order of the day.